HealthBioscienceIDEAS/microscopy-novice/episodes/quality-control-and-manual-segmentation.md

 ## Manual segmentation in Napari

 Try labelling more individual nuclei in this image, making sure each gets its own pixel value (label).
-Investiagate the other settings in the layer controls:
+Investigate the other settings in the layer controls:

 - What does the ![](
 https://raw.githubusercontent.com/napari/napari/main/napari/resources/icons/fill.svg